IjeomaOdoko/IjeomaOdoko.github.io/README.md

 ### 1. [Preview the Bootstrap theme](https://startbootstrap.com/themes/stylish-portfolio/).

-### 2. [Go the StartBootstrap Github Page for Stylish Portfolio](https://github.com/StartBootstrap/startbootstrap-stylish-portfolio).
+### 2. [Go to the StartBootstrap Github Page for Stylish Portfolio](https://github.com/StartBootstrap/startbootstrap-stylish-portfolio).
 Click on *Use this Template*.

 ### 3. Create a new repository, name should match your *github user name*.github.io.